-(14) Condensed Phase and Interfacial Molecular Science (CPIMS) Technical Contact: Gregory Fiechtner, gregory.fiechtner@science.doe.gov
+(n) Condensed Phase and Interfacial Molecular Science (CPIMS)

 The CPIMS program emphasizes basic research at the boundary of chemistry and physics, pursuing a molecular-level understanding of chemical, physical, and electron- and photon-driven processes in liquids and at interfaces.
-With its foundation in chemical physics, the impact of this crosscutting program on DOE missions is far reaching, including energy utilization, catalytic and separation processes, energy storage, chemical synthesis, and subsurface chemical and transport processes.
-Experimental and theoretical investigations in the gas phase, condensed phase, and at interfaces aim at elucidating the molecular-scale chemical and physical properties and interactions that govern chemical reactivity, solute/solvent structure and transport.
+With its foundation in chemical physics, the impact of this crosscutting program on DOE missions is far-reaching, including energy utilization, catalytic and separation processes, chemical synthesis, energy storage, and subsurface chemical and transport processes.
+Experimental, theoretical, and computational investigations in the condensed phase and at interfaces aim at elucidating the molecular-scale chemical and physical properties and interactions that govern chemical reactivity, solute/solvent structure, and transport.
 Studies of reaction dynamics at well-characterized surfaces and clusters lead to the development of theories on the molecular origins of surface-mediated catalysis and heterogeneous chemistry.
+Studies of molecular systems in complex environments seek to understand the influence of the environment on quantum phenomena, such as coherence and entanglement.
 Studies of model condensed-phase systems target first-principles understanding of molecular reactivity and dynamical processes in solution and at interfaces, including complex interfaces.
 Fundamental studies of reactive processes driven by radiolysis in condensed phases and at interfaces provide improved understanding of radiation-driven chemistry in nuclear fuel and waste environments.
+Investigations at model interfaces seek to understand processes underlying atomically precise synthesis, which could have an impact ranging from heterogeneous catalysis to future electronic devices.

-Basic research is also supported to develop new experimental and theoretical tools that push the horizon of spatial and temporal resolution needed to probe chemical behavior selectively at interfaces and in solution, enabling studies of composition, structure, bonding and reactivity at the molecular level.
+Basic research is also supported to develop new experimental and theoretical tools that push the horizon of spatial and temporal resolution needed to probe chemical behavior selectively at interfaces and in solution, enabling studies of composition, structure, bonding, and reactivity at the molecular level.
 The transition from molecular-scale chemistry to collective phenomena in complex systems is also of interest, allowing knowledge gained at the molecular level to be exploited through the dynamics and kinetics of collective interactions.
-In this manner, the desired evolution is toward predictive capabilities that span the microscopic to mesoscale domains, enabling the computation of individual molecular interactions as well as their role in complex, collective behavior at continuum scales.
+In this manner, the desired evolution is toward predictive capabilities that span the microscopic to mesoscale domains enabling the computation of individual molecular interactions as well as their role in complex, collective behavior at continuum scales.

-The CPIMS program has recently added research projects that (1) explore quantum entanglement to drive and sense reactions and reaction dynamics remotely in solution and at interfaces, and studies of quantum entanglement in molecular systems and their interaction with light, including entanglement preservation at interfaces, (2) perform theoretical and computational studies of catalytic reactions at amorphous oxide surfaces, (3) examine rare electrochemical events (such as nucleation and self-assembly) using machine learning and advanced sampling techniques of large data sets, and (4) study hydrogen bonding and solvation of ions in liquid electrolytes (including in conventional dipolar solvents, ionic liquids and deep eutectic solvents).
-The program has also added projects such as (1) studies of ion solvation and charge transfer at electrochemical interfaces using nonlinear soft x-ray spectroscopy; (2) research that pushes accurate quantum simulations toward large mesoscale systems; and (3) explorations of multidimensional infrared microscopy for visualizing chemical dynamics in heterogeneous environments.
-Descriptions of earlier awards are found in Chemical Sciences, Geosciences, & Biosciences Division PI Meetings under "Condensed-Phase and Interfacial Molecular Science".
-A more extensive description of program evolution can be found at the link: https://science.osti.gov/bes/csgb/Research-Areas/Condensed-Phase-and-Interfacial-Molecular-Sciences.
+The CPIMS program has recently added research projects that: (1) explore quantum entanglement to drive and sense reactions and reaction dynamics remotely in solution and at interfaces, and seek to understand quantum entanglement in molecular systems and in their interaction with light, including entanglement preservation at interfaces; (2) study rare chemical and electrochemical events (such as nucleation and self-assembly) using machine learning and advanced sampling techniques of large data sets; (3) examine hydrogen bonding and solvation of ions in liquid electrolytes (including in conventional dipolar solvents, ionic liquids, and deep eutectic solvents); (4) study how applied electric fields influence ion hydration properties and water organization at the air/aqueous interface; (5) push accurate quantum simulations toward large mesoscale systems; (6) perform theoretical and computational studies of catalytic reactions at amorphous oxide surfaces; (7) study ion solvation and charge transfer at complex interfaces using nonlinear ultrafast soft x-ray spectroscopy; and (8) seek an understanding of chemical bond dynamics in solution using mixed quantum/classical molecular dynamics simulations.

-The CPIMS program does not fund research in continuum fluid mechanics or fluid dynamics, technological applications and device development, and research that is of principle importance to medical applications.
+The CPIMS program does not fund research in continuum fluid mechanics or fluid dynamics, technological applications and device development, and research that is of principal importance to medical applications.